CultureFactsSecurity and Serenity: Iceland's Remarkable Crime Rate

 happy woman looking at the sky, in the middle of the green landscape of Iceland

 The murder rate is extremely low in Iceland too.
-Homicides are rare and also a big deal if, or when, they do happen.
-There was a murder in 2019 of a 20-year-old girl, Birna Brjánsdóttir, who went missing after leaving a nightclub in Reyjavik.
-The very sad news cascaded across the country and it was a huge deal to the people of Iceland.
+Homicides are rare and also a big deal if or when they do happen.
+There was a murder in 2019 of a 20-year-old girl, Birna Brjánsdóttir, who went missing after leaving a nightclub in Reykjavik.
+The very sad news cascaded across the country, and it was a huge deal for the people of Iceland.

 Over 800 volunteers gathered from all over to help find her.
 Her body was unfortunately found in the harbor.
 The country came together for her funeral, a devastating time.
 In contrast, there were 19,600 people murdered in 2021 in the United States alone.
 When a murder happens in America, it almost goes unnoticed due to how common it is.
 They rarely make the news unless it is a high-profile case or a unique situation.
 This a sad but true fact of how the world can be in other countries.
 However, Iceland generally has the lowest homicide rate in Europe.
 This does not include microstates.